Model / Model-Family Provider SupraScore Filtered Score Coverage

 What each factor does

 A model's SupraScore is the headline number on every model page and the primary leaderboard sort key.
 It builds on top of the Bench Score from the previous section — so if you haven't read that one yet, start there.
-Conceptually, it answers: "averaging across every benchmark this model has been tested on, how well does it perform — adjusted for how broadly it's actually been measured?"
+Conceptually, it answers: "how well does this model perform on the benchmarks the community trusts, adjusted by how much evidence we have?"

 Three preparatory steps to turn raw submissions into a usable per-(model, bench) score, then two scoring steps to combine those into a final SupraScore.